ersel271/leaflet-gps-tracker-simulation/README.md

 **return:** Yes.
 Returns the edited duration data. **Index 0** represents milliseconds, **Index 1** represents seconds, **Index 2** represents minutes,  **Index 3** represents hours etc...

 ------------
 - **`drawArea()`** &rarr; Function that draw areas.
 Coordinates of the areas are manually entered into the **polygonLatngs** array inside the function.
 Each index of this array must contain an array containing the coordinates of the area.
-It takes no parameters.
+It takes no parameter.

 **return:** Yes.
 Returns an array containing the Leaflet objects of the areas.